Deep-MI/FastSurfer/Singularity/README.md

 # FastSurfer Singularity Image Usage

 After building the Singularity image, you need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - just as when using Docker.
 This license needs to be passed to the script via the `--fs_license` flag.
+This is not necessary if you want to run the segmentation only.

 To run FastSurfer on a given subject using the Singularity image with GPU access, execute the following command: